TejasLohia21/TejasLohia21/README.md

 🌌 Astronomy & Astrophotography – I am a passionate explorer of the night skies and have been practicing amateur astrophotography for the past 4 years.

-🏆 Competitive Programming & DSA – I am improving my coding skills on LeetCode and Codeforces
+🏆 Competitive Programming & DSA – I am improving my coding skills on LeetCode and Codeforces.

 📬 Connect With Me